Frijol/climate-change/GLOSSARY.md

 ## Transition town
 a grassroots community movement to reduce local dependence on oil and other high-emitting energy sources

+## transmission
+transportation of a resource to an area where it can be used

 ## tropic tides
 tides at low latitudes, characterized by high amplitude and high range